 Major or Degree Required: Associates or Bachelors in Fashion Merchandising

 Those who work in the field of fashion marketing work closely with fashion merchandising professionals as well as buyers and designers.
 The job of a fashion marketing specialist involves creating and fulfilling marketing strategies for designs or items.
 The purpose of marketing is to create brand-loyal customers through creative and impactful marketing strategies.
-In the fashion world, marketing specialists have to work hard to differentiate sometimes similar products from each other or create a buzz around a specific label or style.
+In the fashion design world, marketing specialists have to work hard to differentiate sometimes similar products from each other or create a buzz around a specific label or style.

 Students interesting in fashion marketing will typically study business concepts but will also need to include fashion design and art principles with their degrees to snag a job in this hot field.
 Marketing degrees necessarily include all manners of advertising philosophies as well as gaining an understanding of pricing and the financial impacts of marketing.
-Internships as well as retail or sales experience are generally required to break into this field.
+Fashion design Internships as well as retail or sales experience are generally required to break into this field.

 A marketing specialist in the fashion industry will develop and implement marketing campaigns to promote products to retailers, wholesalers, fashion houses and other marketing firms.